cantinilab/HuMMuS/README.md

 - For the RNA modality, we recommend using the HUGO gene names or the common gene names (such as the ones outputted by CellRanger).
 This is especially useful when using other tools, such as `Omnipath`, to compute the TF network, for example.
 - Currently, HuMMus supports only the double `-` separator for recognising genomic coordinates, e.g. `chr1-13354210-27462910`.
 We recommend always using this format for genomic coordinates.
 - We recommend installing the `hummuspy` Python package in a clean conda or virtual environment.
-- We use the [`dask`]() library for parallelization of some tasks in the Python side of HuMMus.
-In case you encounter some issues whith parallelization try the following:
+- We use the [`dask`](https://www.dask.org/) library for parallelisation of some tasks in the Python side of HuMMus.
+In case you encounter some issues with parallelisation try the following:
-    - if you are running HuMMus through an HPC schedule manager(like SLURM), try assigning a specific amount of RAM to each core (for example, 10GB per core) rather than global pool of memory, while reducing the total number of cores
+    - If you are running HuMMus through an HPC schedule manager(like SLURM), try assigning a specific amount of RAM to each core (for example, 10GB per core) rather than a global pool of memory, while reducing the total number of cores
     - try reducing the size of the networks, i.e. by filtering all edges under a certain score or by retaining only the top edges.

 ## Cite us